ilijanovic/blogxon-public/README.md

 }
 ```

+In components / pages you can use it with `this.$blogxon`

 ### Fetch blog by ID or slug

 You can fetch an blog by its mongodb ID or slug